ondrejmo/Dockerfiles/README.md

 All images are up-to-date and automaticly builded on [My Docker Hub](https://hub.docker.com/u/ondrejmo)

-**README.md** file is in root directory of each image and contains link to the github repo of that program and the function wrapper I use.
+**README.md** is in root directory of each image and contains link to the github repo of that program and the function wrapper I use.
 Can be easily extracted using getreadme function or source in this repo.

+**TODO.d** contains images with failing build, which I don't use or images wiht unfinished README.md.